los7key/garden/docs/faq.md

 <p class="accordion">Q30.
 Do you know how to pick locks?</p>
 <div class="panel" id="Q30">Why yes, yes I do.
 At least, I know the basics<sup>7</sup> and have some of the equipment.
 It's one of the <a href="/hobbies">hobbies</a> I've collected.</div>

+<p class="accordion">Q31.
+Why do you share all this information in public?</p>
+<div class="panel"></a>Aside from my feelings and opinions, I suspect most of my personal data has already been compromised as part of a breach somewhere.
+As for the rest, I usually give opinions out for free, might as well have them all in one place.</div>

 [^Q00]: [Q00] To reach our support team, please use the chat feature.
 [^Q03]: [Q03] From Hitchhiker's Guide to the Galaxy by Douglas Adams.